 qt_add_qml_module(my_module URI MyModule VERSION 1.0 QML_FILES main.qml RESOURCES images/image1.png images/image2.png # ... )

-will automatically get compiled ahead of time.
+All QML files listed under QML_FILES will automatically get compiled ahead of time.

 One of the key goals that most application developers want to achieve is to create a maintainable application.
 One of the ways to achieve this goal is to separate the user interface from the business logic.
 The following are a few reasons why an application's UI should be written in QML:

-Being a strongly typed language, C++ is best suited for an application's logic.
+Being a strongly typed language, C++ is best suited for an application's business logic.
 Typically, such code performs tasks such as complex calculations or data processing, which are faster in C++ than QML.

 Qt offers various approaches to integrate QML and C++ code in an application.
 A typical use case is displaying a list of data in a user interface.
 If the data set is static, simple, and/or small, a model written in QML can be sufficient.